 In a strange turn of events, it actually feels as though Nick is suddenly the heart and anchor for the Clarks and that he is going to need to be the one to hold the family together while Alicia and Madison battle their demons.

-Catch up on the series so far on the BT Player.
+Catch up on the series on the BT Player.